 UPDATE ON REPAIRS

-Phase 1 of the repair work has been completed.
-We now have a
+Phase 1 of the repair work has been completed and we now have a

-community space at the rear of the nave, a restored west door, a new
+community space, a restored west door, new flooring and a new tower

-yet to furnish the community space but are working on it.
-Now we
+roof.
+We have yet to furnish the community space but are working on it.

 HUNTSHAW PARISH HALL